The Aviation Law Review: Romania

 - the control of the use of airspace and search and rescue missions; and

 - mandatory requirements for equipping civilian and military aircraft with emergency location devices, as well as devices and equipment for identifying the position of the aircraft in flight.

-1 Adrian Iordache is a managing partner and Raluca Danciu is a senior associate at Iordache Partners.
+1 Adrian Iordache is a managing partner and Diana Gaman is an associate at Iordache Partners.

 4 Article 4(1)(d) of the Procedure on Issuance, Suspending and Revoking the Operating Licence, approved through Government Order No. 808/2011.